DrLex0/print3D-customizable-sieve/README.md

 Open the `.scad` file in [OpenSCAD](https://www.openscad.org/) and **[use the OpenSCAD Customizer](https://www.dr-lex.be/3d-printing/customizer.html)** to create a model with your own desired specifications.

-Compared to pcstru's original, this updated version allows to choose between round or square shapes, or you can make any regular polygon shape by reducing the number of circle segments.
-The polygon will fit inside a circle of the specified outer diameter (this means making a 4-sided polygon is not the same as selecting the ‘square’ shape).
-If you want a rectangular or elliptical shape, use the ‘stretch’ value to extend the shape in one direction.
+Compared to pcstru's original, this updated version has these extra features:
+* choose between round or square shapes;
+* option to make any regular polygon shape by reducing the number of circle segments.
+The polygon will fit inside a circle of the specified outer diameter (this means making a 4-sided polygon is not the same as selecting the ‘square’ shape);
+* ability to make a rectangular or elliptical shape with the `stretch` value to extend the shape in one direction;
+* optionally add a taper to create funnel-like filters;
-Another tweak creates the model such that the grid should be well-attached to the rim even when using few or thin strands, and my unstoppable urge for detail made me ensure that the grid is perfectly centered at all times.
+* there is a bit of extra overlap between the walls and grid, such that the grid should be well-attached to the rim even when using few or thin strands;
+* the grid is perfectly centered at all times, courtesy of my unstoppable urge for detail.

 You can opt to print the grid as one set of layers, i.e. a plane with holes in it, or to print two sets of strands on top of each other (‘offset’ option).
 The latter is easier and probably faster to print, and may yield a more accurate filter if hole size is important.
 The disadvantage is that dirt tends to stick to the filter more easily.